securityfirst/tent-content/contents_en/information/passwords/expert/threats-of-physical-harm.md

 ## Check your device

-Your devices are often configured to display your primary account, for example, on your computer login screen, or a tab that loads automatically when you open a web browser.
+Your devices are often configured to display your primary account, for example, on your computer login screen, or a tab that loads automatically in your web browser.

 If you are hiding an account or using a decoy, reconfigure your device accordingly.